 • Marvel at the mosque’s intricate tilework and calligraphy.

-• Take in the panoramic view of Istanbul from the mosque’s courtyard.
+• Take in the panoramic view of Istanbul from the mosque’s courtyard

-Entry fee: Free.
+Free.

-Opening Hours: In general, the opening hours of the Blue Mosque are from 9 am until one hour before dusk each day, excluding 90 minutes each prayer time, and two hours during Friday noon prayers.
+In general, the opening hours of the Blue Mosque are from 9 am until one hour before dusk each day, excluding 90 minutes each prayer time, and two hours during Friday noon prayers.

 Other historical sites in Istanbul worth visiting include the following: